sonalmhatre2012/mule-taining/assignment-2/README.md

-# Exercise 1: Create an API specification with RAML
+# Exercise 3: Deploy and secure an API
 ## Objectives
-In this exercise, you create an API specification using RAML.
+In this exercise, you deploy and secure an API implementation.
 You will:
-•       Appropriately specify GET and POST methods.
-•       Appropriately define URI parameters, query parameters, and headers.
-•       Restrict possible values using an enumeration.
-## Scenario
-Your company needs to expose a customer accounts database as a System API for the rest of the organization.
-The first step is to create the RAML specification and post it to your company’s private Anypoint Exchange so all stakeholders can review and provide feedback.
-This RAML specification needs to separate out data type definitions from the main API RAML file into separate reusable RAML files.
+•       Deploy a Mule API application to CloudHub.
+•       Create simple test flows to automatically set sample required headers and parameters before calling an API endpoint.
+•       Create an API proxy for a Mule application and apply an SLA based rate limiting policy.

-# Exercise 2: Implement a REST API using APIkit
+# Exercise 4: Use an API implementation as its own proxy
-Objectives
+## Objectives
-In this exercise, you implement a REST API that has a RAML specification.
+In this exercise, you configure a Mule application that has already deployed to CloudHub to manage its own API proxies.
 You will:
-•       Use APIkit to create implementation flows.
-•       Add logic to APIkit auto-generated flows.
-•       Enhance an API and regenerate the flows using APIkit.
+•       Configure a Mule application to enable autodiscovery for API Manager.
+•       Redeploy the Mule application to CloudHub.
+•       Test that the implementation URL is now enforcing API policies set in API Manager.